kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 This feature involves coordination between kube-apiserver (field validation), the kubelet (enforcing the delay and declaring the feature) and the scheduler (node filtering via Node Declared Features).

 **New apiserver, older kubelet.** The apiserver accepts `scaleDownGracePeriodSeconds`.
-An older kubelet — the [version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubelet) allows it to lag the apiserver by up to three minor versions — does not have the code for it, so it would apply a scale-down with no preparation window.
-Node Declared Features prevents this for pods the scheduler places: such a kubelet does not declare `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay`, so the scheduler does not put these pods on it.
-It does not cover a pod that reaches such a node another way — `spec.nodeName` set directly, or the node's kubelet downgraded below this version while the pod runs.
-There the kubelet admits the pod and ignores the field, and the grace period is lost without an error; see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).
-This is the only remaining exposure, and it exists solely for a kubelet that predates the feature.
+An older kubelet — the [version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubelet) allows it to lag the apiserver by up to three minor versions — does not have the code for the field and does not declare `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay`, so the scheduler does not place these pods on it.
+If a pod reach the node another way, by `spec.nodeName` or a kubelet downgrade under a running pod, the kubelet admits it and ignores the field.
+The grace period still cannot be broken there: in-place resizing of exclusive CPUs becomes available in the same release as this feature, so a kubelet that does not know the field cannot change a cpuset in place either and reports such a resize `Infeasible`.

 **Old apiserver, newer kubelet.** Not a supported configuration, since the [version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubelet) requires that the kubelet not be newer than kube-apiserver.
 Were it to occur anyway, the apiserver would not know the field and would drop it as unknown, so the kubelet would never see it and would behave as before.

 **Apiserver ON, kubelet OFF.** The pod is admitted by kube-apiserver, but the node does not declare the feature and the scheduler avoids it.
-A pod that reaches such a node anyway — a static pod, or one that bypassed the scheduler — is rejected by the kubelet, and a pod already running there when the gate is disabled is failed once the kubelet restarts; see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
-Unlike the older kubelet above, this one knows the feature, so no pod setting the field ever runs there without its grace period: either it is kept away, or it is rejected, or it is failed — never silently served.
+A pod that reaches such a node anyway — a static pod, or one that bypassed the scheduler — is rejected by the kubelet, and a pod already running there when the gate is disabled is failed once the kubelet restarts; see [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).
+This kubelet knows the feature, so no pod setting the field ever runs there: it is kept away by the scheduler, rejected at admission, or failed on restart.

 **Apiserver OFF, kubelet ON.** New pods setting the field are rejected by the apiserver, so it never reaches the kubelet.
 A pod that already carries the field keeps it and is still honored, since validation permits a value already in use.
 Static pods bypass the apiserver, so a static pod setting the field is honored by the kubelet regardless of the gate on the apiserver.